Skin Manifestations of Internal Disease

 The skin frequently serves as a marker for underlying internal disease.
 The type of lesion typically relates to a specific disease or type of disease.

-Patients with dermatomyositis who are over age 40 have an increased risk of breast, lung, ovarian, and GI cancers.
+Patients with dermatomyositis who are over age 40 have an increased risk of breast, lung, ovarian, and gastrointestinal cancers.

 Acute onset of multiple seborrheic keratoses (Leser-Trélat sign) may indicate underlying internal cancer, particularly adenocarcinoma.
 However, because of the high prevalence of seborrheic keratoses in healthy adults, this sign may be overdiagnosed.